meteor/vue3-tutorial/tutorial/simple-todos/05-styles.md

 </template>
 ```

-Also choose a better title for your app, Meteor is amazing, but you don't want to see `Todo List` in your app top bar all the time.
+Also choose a better title for your app.
+You can write what you want.
+In this tutorial we will use "🚀 To-Do List".

 You could choose something like: